visiflora-supplement/reviews/README.md

 ### Pros

 * 22-ingredient formula
-* Gut-eye support
+* Includes the gut-eye connection approach
-* Clinically studied ingredients
+* Uses clinically studied ingredients
-* Easy daily use
+* Simple one-capsule-per-day format
+* Manufactured in USA
+* Vegan, non-GMO
+* 60-day money-back guarantee

 ### Cons

-* Requires consistent use
+* Results require consistent use
-* Not instant
+* Not instant results
+* Only available online

 ---

 ## Are There Any Side Effects?

-Most VisiFlora reviews indicate no major side effects when used as directed.
+Most VisiFlora reviews indicate no major side effects when the supplement is used as directed.

 ---